 Dear Church Friends and Family,

 Our re-opening committee has been meeting regularly since last spring to discuss the best way to proceed with church services and meetings.
-Since last July we have had one Eucharist a week on Sundays at 9am, and that is what we will continue with for the foreseeable future.
-While we will not be offering nursery care, we will be holding Christian Education classes during the 9 am service for k-6 graders.
+We have recently decided to had one Eucharist a week on Sundays at 9:30 am, and that is what we will continue with for the foreseeable future.
+While we will not be offering nursery care (except on holidays such as Easter), we will be holding Christian Education classes during the 9:30 am service for k-6 graders.
 We will also be offering monthly community outreach events and occasional family activities.

 All (healthy individuals!) are welcome to attend Sunday morning.
-We will still be requiring facemasks to be worn at all times while on our church grounds.
-Movement within the church will still be limited and we will be respecting social distancing guidelines to the extent possible.
-St. Stephen’s will continue to have Morning Prayer online via Zoom , the daily Morning Prayers will be sent via email and posted on our website/Facebook page, and the 9 am service will be livestreamed on our Facebook page each Sunday morning.
+Face masks are now optional for all events at church and our service will look much more “normal”.
+We have resumed singing all hymns, receiving communion at the rail (you still have the option to take an unconsecrated host from a bag at the back of the church as we have been doing for the past year and a half if you prefer), having multiple readers for the service, and even coffee hour.
+St. Stephen’s will continue to have Morning Prayer online via Zoom , the daily Morning Prayers will be sent via email and posted on our website/Facebook page, and the 9:30 am service will be livestreamed on our Facebook page each Sunday morning.

 Through the diligent work of qualified people and through internal reserves of creativity, patience, resilience, and courage, God is equipping us with both the knowledge and the faith to navigate this treacherous terrain.
 But we must be honest.
 We can expect this situation to continue for months to come.